Improving employment opportunities within skilled craft professions

 Lead executing agency: Ministry of Labour

-Young Jordanians and Syrian refugees recognise employment opportunities in skilled craft professions and benefit from the improved vocational training offerings and the information and advisory services for specific target groups and sectors.
+Young Jordanians and Syrian refugees have come to recognise the employment opportunities offered in the skilled crafts and are benefitting from improved vocational training, and from information and advisory services for specific target groups and sectors.

 The project is part of the Special Initiative for Stability and Development in the Middle East and North Africa (MENA) Region.
 It has adopted a three-fold approach towards helping young and vulnerable Jordanian youth and Syrian refugees take greater advantage of employment opportunities in the skilled crafts.
 It does this by:

 - working with partner institutions to improve the quality and accessibility of vocational training in skilled crafts

 - providing young Jordanians and Syrians with career guidance and counselling services

 - improving cooperation between private and public stakeholders through the strong collaboration with the German Confederation of Skilled Crafts (Zentralverband des deutschen Handwerks, ZDH)